beyulabs/beylabs-nft/README.md

 We also have a GitHub Action (defined in `.github/workflows/hardhat.yml`) that automatically runs the tests when a PR is issued against the `main` branch.

+Gas estimates are generated when tests are run using [hardhat-gas-reporter](https://www.npmjs.com/package/hardhat-gas-reporter) and the [CoinMarketCap](https://coinmarketcap.com/) API.

 ### Environment variables

 These values need to be defined in a local `.env` file: